Texas company cleared to put 3D-printed gun designs online

 The State Department decision came amid an obscure administrative change — begun under the Obama administration — in how the weapons are regulated and administered.
 Military grade weapons remain under the purview of the State Department, while commercially available firearms fall under the Commerce Department.
 The settlement with Wilson determined that 3D-printed firearms are akin to more traditional firearms that aren't subject to ITAR, or International Traffic in Arms Regulations, overseen by State.

-U.S. Sen. Bob Menendez, D-New Jersey, called on Secretary of State Mike Pompeo to review the decision.
+US Senator Bob Menendez called on Secretary of State Mike Pompeo to review the decision.

 Robert Spitzer, chairman of political science at the State University of New York at Cortland and an expert on the Second Amendment, warned that while 3D-printed firearms are a novelty now — too expensive to make and too fragile to be used for more than a few shots — technology will soon catch up.